Category intelligence can help you identify challenges you didn’t see coming. Category intervention enables you to solve them – and save costs.

 That’s where category intervention comes in.

-Category intervention complements, builds on, and contextualises category intelligence by using your data to look inwards at your spend, demand and procurement processes.
+Category intervention complements, builds on, and contextualises category intelligence by using your data to look inwards at your spend, demand and procurement strategy.
 It helps you understand the unique actions you could take to seize emerging opportunities and drive down procurement costs.

 For example, category intelligence can help you identify a particularly volatile category that your team is managing – one that demands greater attention and focus.
 Category intervention then goes a step further.
 By looking at how resources could be better allocated across your team to enable additional focus, you can ensure that your procurement experts are spending their time on the categories in greatest need of their attention.